carbon-language/carbon-lang/libcxx/docs/DesignDocs/FileTimeType.rst

 number of ticks stored using ``rep``.
-The representation is unaware of the tick period it is being used to represent, but ``timespec`` is setup to assume a nanosecond tick period; which is the only case where the names ``tv_sec`` and ``tv_nsec`` matche the values they store.
+The representation is unaware of the tick period it is being used to represent, but ``timespec`` is setup to assume a nanosecond tick period; which is the only case where the names ``tv_sec`` and ``tv_nsec`` match the values they store.

-When we convert a nanosecond duration to a seconds, ``fs_timespec_rep`` will use ``tv_sec`` to represent the number of giga seconds, and ``tv_nsec`` the remaining seconds.
-Lets consider how this might cause a bug were users allowed to manipulate the fields directly.
+When we convert a nanosecond duration to seconds, ``fs_timespec_rep`` will use ``tv_sec`` to represent the number of giga seconds, and ``tv_nsec`` the remaining seconds.
+Let's consider how this might cause a bug were users allowed to manipulate the fields directly.

 .. code-block:: cpp